stevebargelt/goAzureKeyVault/readme.md

 ### Create a Key Vault

-> Note that the name needs to be unique since it will make up part of a URL.
+> Note that the Key Vault name needs to be globally unique since it will make up part of a URI formed as: https://yourKeyVaultName.vault.azure.net/

 ```shell
 az keyvault create --name 'goKeyVaultTest1' --resource-group 'goKeyVault' --location 'centralus'